Trump Jr. tweet likening Syrian refugees to poisoned Skittles irks candy maker

 A spokeswoman for Skittles maker Wm.
 Wrigley Jr. Co said the company did not feel Trump's analogy was appropriate.

 "Skittles are candy.
-Refugees are people," said spokeswoman Michelle Green, adding that the Mars Inc [MARSIW.UL] subsidiary would refrain from further comment, "as anything we say could be misinterpreted as marketing."
+Refugees are people," said spokeswoman Michelle Green, adding that the company would refrain from further comment, "as anything we say could be misinterpreted as marketing."

 In 2015, Democratic President Barack Obama announced plans to admit 10,000 Syrian refugees this year, sparking fierce criticism, mostly from Republicans who said the plan could put Americans at risk.
 His administration announced in August that it would meet that goal.